The Signature Study: Synaptic Imaging and Network Activity in Treatment Resistant Depression

 - Experience claustrophobia in narrow spaces

-We will go through a list of possible risks with you at your first visit.
+We will go through a list of possible risks with you over the phone and at your first visit.

 You will be paid £500 if you complete the study.
 You will also have the opportunity to win up to £20 in the tasks completed at each of your imaging visits.
 A pro-rata payment will be made if you do not complete all the study visits.